Jesse1211/ECS-189L/ProjectDocumetation.md

 # Game Basic Information #

 ## Summary ##

-A little girl and her parents are trapped in a unknown island.
-To find and rescue her parents, she needs to follow Ms. Deer's instruction to collect unique items by fighting against monsters, gunslinger, and fanboy.
-She has to move soon, otherwise her parents will be eaten by the monsters.
+K.K., the daughter of all Patron Saints and the earth, hears the call of the Deer Patron Saints.
+Pollution has ravaged the earth, spawning evil creatures.
+Exhausted and powerless, the other Patron Saints await K.K.'s swift action.
+Guided by the Deer Patron Saints, she needs to fight monsters, gunslingers, and the fanboy to collect unique items.
+Her mission: save the other Patron Saints and restore harmony.
+Time is running out as the earth's fate hangs in the balance.

 ## Gameplay Explanation ##